 The first step for making vegan white chocolate is melting the cacao butter.
 Fill the pot with hot water, then place a heat-proof bowl with cacao butter inside over it.

-The key to a delicious vegan white chocolate is food-grade cocoa butter and metal whisks and forks to avoid moisture from ruining the chocolate.
+The key to a delicious vegan white chocolate is food-grade cocoa butter and metal whisks to avoid moisture from ruining the chocolate.